Share

 ---------------

-Much of the remaining asteroidal mass that survived the system's old age orbits in the large expanse of space between Yaudel and Maria's orbits, commonly known as the Resonantine Gap.
-The largest asteroids are no more than a hundred kilometer in diameter.
+Much of the remaining asteroidal mass that survived the system's old age can be found in orbits outside the seven main worlds The largest asteroids are no more than a hundred kilometer in diameter; the largest is known as Samsara.
 Most asteroids in this region are carbonaceous with large fractions of volatiles, becoming more common further from the star, while some siliceous asteroids orbit closer to the star.
-It is possible for some of the outer volatile-rich objects to encounter Maria, sending them towards the star and becoming comets, although there are few and short-lived, forming a small fraction of comets in the Seven Marbles system.
+Comets are rare.

 Related Articles